usmaanalii/frontend-boilerplate/README.md

 ```

 **Sourcemaps** are also generated.
 This is important as it will trace code
-back to to its original location when debugging in the browser.
+back to its original location when debugging in the browser.

 The SASS will be compiled and minified into the `dist` directory as `main.min.css`.

-Possibly my favourite feature of this boilerplate is the **purification task**.
+Possibly my favorite feature of this boilerplate is the **purification task**.
 This is run with the command `gulp build`.
 It will locate unused CSS by analysing the HTML and Javascript files and remove
 it from the main stylesheet `main.min.css`.
 If you use libraries such as bootstrap, this can reduce your CSS file massively.

 #### Javascript

-After a lot of research, I recently made the commitment to using ES6.
+After a lot of research, I have made the commitment to using ES6.

 As a result of this, I have set up the boilerplate to use it also.
 If you are unfamiliar with the newer version of Javascript,